deepnight/deepnightLibs/README.md

 ## Latest Git version (mostly stable)

+This is the version I use and update very frequently.

-Use this version if you're building one of my own projects, such as LDtk or one of my gamejam entry.
+Pick this version if you're building one of my GitHub projects, such as LDtk or one of my gamejam entry.

 ```bash
 haxelib git deepnightLibs https://github.com/deepnight/deepnightLibs